UhhhAaron/SaladBind/README.md

 Once you start SaladBind for the first time, it'll prompt you to enter your mining details.

-You can do this by letting SaladBind search your log file, entering your Salad Auth token, which grabs your Rig ID automatically, or you can enter your Rig ID manually.
+You can do this by letting SaladBind search your log file, enter your Salad Auth token, which grabs your Rig ID automatically, or enter your Rig ID manually.

 #### Automatic (Read from Salad logs)

 SaladBind will search your Salad's log file for your Rig ID and save it automatically.

-1. Mine for 5-15 minutes (Chopping stage)
+1. Start mining with the Salad app normally for 5-15 minutes (the "Chopping" stage)
-2. Choose Automatic (Read from Salad logs)
+2. Choose Automatic on SaladBind (Read from Salad logs)

 #### Automatic (Get with Salad Auth token)